 It's good to tell people you meet about your feelings, but sometimes it might be better to speak to someone who has had specialist training in supporting bereaved people.

 There are lots of bereavement support and grief counselling organisations you can contact if you would like to do this, including The Samaritans (116 123).

 What can you do if you are alone in the new year?

 The loss of a loved one, especially a partner, parent or a child, can make you feel lonely all year, but there are things you can do to find companionship.

 There are lots of social activity groups in all areas of the country, which are free to join or have very low membership fees.

 Language classes also encourage you to speak to other people, and there are also sociable music groups where you can learn a new instrument alongside other like-minded people.
-The ukulele is especially popular because these instruments are small and easy to learn.
-You can find lots of ukulele groups around the UK.

 If you are an older person you can find information on social groups in your local area on Age UK.
 If you have difficulty getting out and about you can request visits by a volunteer from the Befriending Network.